DarenShamoun/ArbitrarilyLongNumberCalculator/README.md

    The file src/input.txt shows some examples, your program should be able to process.
-7. When processing input, the program should silently ignore blank lines and lines the begin with a `#` character.
+7. When processing input, the program ignores blank lines and lines that begin with a `#` character.

    The program **should** be tolerant of leading and trailing whitespace on lines as well as leading zeroes on values.